pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I feel like I'm missing a couple of days.
 I should have used dates instead of sequential numbers.

-While I was away, the internet had stoped working all the time.
+While I was away, the internet had stopped working all the time.
 There is a modem in the hostel, then a wifi router, and then a repeater in the house.
 All the steps from the ISP to the repeater fail all the time.